TLabAltoh/TLabWebViewVR/README.md

 3. ProjectSettings/XRPlugin-Manegement  AndroidSettings --> Plugin-Provider --> Oculus
 4. Open Assets/TLab/TLabWebViewVR/OculusIntegration/Scenes/TLabWebViewVR.unity
 5. Change any parameter of TLabWebView attached to TLabWebViewVR/TLabWebView/WebView from the hierarchy
 - Url: URL to load during WebView initialization
+- DlOption: Whether to download to the application folder or the downloads folder
+- SubDir: In case of setting download to application folder, it is downloaded to ```{Application folder}/{files}/{SubDir}```
+- Web (Width/Height):  Web page resolution (default 1024 * 1024)
-- Texture2D default size: 512 * 512
+- Tex (Width/Height): Texture2D resolution used within Unity (default 512 * 512)
-- WebView default size: 512 * 1024

 #### XR Interaction Toolkit
 3. ProjectSettings/XRPlugin-Manegement  AndroidSettings --> Plugin-Provider --> OpenXR
 4. Open Assets/TLab/TLabWebViewVR/XRToolkit/Scenes/TLabWebViewVR_XRToolkit.unity
 5. Change any parameter of TLabWebView attached to TLabWebViewVR_XRToolkit/TLabWebView/WebView from the hierarchy
 - Url: URL to load during WebView initialization
+- DlOption: Whether to download to the application folder or the downloads folder
+- SubDir: In case of setting download to application folder, it is downloaded to ```{Application folder}/{files}/{SubDir}```
+- Web (Width/Height):  Web page resolution (default 1024 * 1024)
-- Texture2D default size: 512 * 512
+- Tex (Width/Height): Texture2D resolution used within Unity (default 512 * 512)
-- WebView default size: 512 * 1024

 ## Link
 [Source code of the java plugin used](https://github.com/TLabAltoh/TLabWebViewPlugin)